HannaRV/subscription-dashboard/README.md

 ## Purpose

-**For End Users:**
+### For End Users
-Subscription Dashboard helps individuals take control of their subscription spending by providing a central hub for all recurring costs.
-In a world where the average person has 10+ subscriptions, it's easy to lose track of monthly expenses.
+Subscription Dashboard helps individuals take control of their subscription spending.
+Track all recurring costs in one place, identify unused services and make informed decisions about which subscriptions to keep.

-**For Developers & Students:**
+### For Developers
-This project serves as a practical example of applying Clean Code principles and object-oriented design in a full-stack web application.
-It demonstrates the integration and use of a custom npm module in a real application context.
+This project demonstrates Clean Code principles and object-oriented design in a full-stack application using a custom npm module.
+Use the [@hr222sy/subscription-tracker](https://www.npmjs.com/package/@hr222sy/subscription-tracker) module in your own projects, study the codebase or contribute improvements.
+See [DEVELOPER.md](docs/DEVELOPER.md) for details.

-**For Educators:**
+### For Educators
-Created as part of the 1dv610 course at Linnaeus University.
-The project focuses on learning and applying code quality principles, maintainability and software design patterns.
+Created as part of course 1dv610 at Linnaeus University, demonstrating code quality, maintainability, and software design patterns.

 ## Screenshots